Guilded-NET/Guilded-NET.github.io/docs/givingFunctions.md

 # Giving bot functions

 Well, to no surprise, Guilded bots can do more than connect to Guilded.
 They can create, update, delete messages, forum threads, etc. and receive various events that Guilded API exposes.
 Guilded.NET tries to implement every standard Guilded API event and API endpoint, so anything that can be done with Guilded API, should also be in Guilded.NET(although some features might take longer to develop).
+You can check the [Quick Overview: Supported features](/docs/supported) document if you want to know what is supported by Guilded.NET and Guilded API.

 ## Creating commands